IoannisNezis/sparql-language-server/README.md

 # 🌐 use in web

 If you want to connect from a web-based-editor, you can use this package as well.
-For this purpouse this can be compiled to wasm and is availible on [npm](https://www.npmjs.com/package/@ioannisnezis/sparql-language-server):
+For this purpose this can be compiled to wasm and is available on [npm](https://www.npmjs.com/package/@ioannisnezis/sparql-language-server):

 ```shell